mrmcc3/vibing-dev/blog/why-apex.md

 Cached records are valid forever.

-Recordkeeping and information analysis is often just as important as transactions in our software - but they're very different things!
+Recordkeeping and information analysis is often just as important as transactions in our software, but they're very different things!

 ## OLTP for everything?